telesimon/www/README.md

    - **Breadth**: Applies broadly to various applications, including IoT, M2M, smart cities, etc.
    - **Modernity**: It is modern and also hints at high-tech, advanced applications.

-### Recommendation:
-**eSIM-driven IoT** is likely the clearest and most widely understood term for mainstream and versatile applications.
-It covers a wide range of use cases and resonates well with both current and future technology trends.

-### Additional Considerations:
-- **eSIM-driven Edge Solutions**: This emphasizes the edge computing aspect, which is relevant for real-time processing and local data handling.
-- **eSIM-driven Smart Connectivity**: Combines the smart and connective aspects, suitable for a variety of contexts.
--

 ## branża